You're Not Alone. Thousands Have Been There.

 Real Victims, Real Losses

-These are anonymised examples of reports submitted by victims.
-Names have been redacted to protect privacy.
+Anonymised reports submitted by victims.
+Names redacted to protect privacy.

 Telegram $5,000 lost